temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

 2. Unzip the archive.
 The lab computers have [7-Zip](http://www.7-zip.org/) installed on them.
 In File Explorer, right-click the file and choose **7-Zip → Extract Here** or **7-Zip → Extract to "*folder_name*"**.
 3. If desired, organize the extracted files.
 You could store all the files in a single folder, or create subfolders by theme, region, or source.
 There is no right way to do this.
 But the wrong way is to not have a plan, and then be unable to find your data when you need it.

+## Downloading the Data for this Lab Exercise

 Keeping these steps in mind, download the following data from [PASDA](http://www.pasda.psu.edu/):

-* The Delaware River Watershed Municipalities 2016 data contributed by Natural Lands Trust
+* The Delaware River Watershed Municipalities 2016 data contributed by Natural Lands Trust: A municipality is a general purpose local government.
+A municipality may be a city, town, borough, village, or something else, with different states having slight different terminology.
-* The Philadelphia Street Centerlines 2016 data contributed by the City of Philadelphia
+* The Philadelphia Street Centerlines 2016 data contributed by the City of Philadelphia.

 In each case, no instructions are given here so that you can get familiar with searching a geoportal for data.